BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 * How many IAM policies are assigned?
 * How many accounts exist?

-Keep the **Shared Responsibility Model** in mind: security of the cloud is AWS's responsiblity, security in the cloud is the customer's responsibility
+Keep the **Shared Responsibility Model** in mind: security of the cloud is AWS's responsibility, security in the cloud is the customer's responsibility

 Remember AWS's <a href="https://aws.amazon.com/security/penetration-testing/">policy for penetration testing</a>